Dagwbl/dagwbl.github.io/content/posts/learn/note/english-writing.md

 writers go through this!
 You are not alone.
 To focus on what is important, look at the finished, published writing around you and think, “If they did it, so can I.”

+### Parts of speech

+Adjectives modify or describe nouns.
+See section 11.0.
+■ Adverbs modify or describe adjectives, verbs, or other adverbs.
+See section 12.0.
+■ Articles are determiners that introduce nouns.
+See section 8.5.
+■ Conjunctions connect clauses or sentences together.
+See section 14.0.
+■ Determiners are words that control the meaning of a noun or noun phrase.
+See section 7.0.
+■ Interjections are brief and abrupt insertions into speech, usually expressing emotion.
+See section 15.0.
+■ Nouns refer to people, places, or things.
+See section 8.0.
+■ Prepositions give context to nouns in relationship to other nouns or to pronouns.
+See section 13.0.
+■ Pronouns replace nouns or noun phrases.
+See section 10.0.
+■ Verbs (see section 6.0) show action or an ongoing condition, and are part of the predicate (see section 5.1).

 ## Sentence Pattern